Jamie Grace: Biography

+In late 2013, Jamie Grace launched a "Join the Band" talent competition under Good Eye Management, culminating in the March 4, 2014 commercial release of the independent EP Now - Single by the contest-winning four-piece boy band NOW (Not Our Way).
+The multi-regional lineup consisted of members Alex (from Ohio), Andre Araujo (from Georgia via Brazil), Seth Slifer (from Illinois), and Christian Goldsmith (from Virginia).
+The EP tracks were written by Jamie Grace and Mona Harper, produced by Jamie Grace, and mixed by Sean Hill at Uphill Studios.
+The group subsequently served as her official opening act and backing band on her nationwide Beautiful Day Tour.

 She was a part of the Winter Jam Tour 2015 West Coast.

 In August 2016, Jamie Grace and her sister, fellow artist Morgan Harper Nichols, announced her departure from Gotee Records.

 On November 25, 2016, Jamie Grace released "Party Like a Princess" to most major music streaming services, which was released as a promotional single for both her 25th birthday and her upcoming third studio album.
 In February 2017, Grace announced that the album would be delayed to allow Grace to address issues around her mother's health.
 On April 21, Grace released the lead single, The Happy Song, from the new album.
 On July 11, Grace, streaming live on YouTube, announced that the album would be titled 91, and would be released on September 1, 2017.
 Ten days later, on July 21, Grace posted the second single, Daughter of a King, on YouTube On September 1, 2017, the fourteen-track album was released.
 Shortly thereafter, she introduced a new project, '91 Anthems; a YouTube endeavor featuring 91 original songs and covers recorded inspired by stories submitted by fans.
 Since then, she has released another single, "Wait it Out", and is working on new music as well.